ExploringArtInt/e210/docs/gui.md

 - ADA Compliant
   - Tab and Select acrosss all GUIs within DOM
 - Responsive for different widths and heights
-- Unified Styling
-  - Do not use CSS if not supported across modes
 - Unified Content Scroll
   - Either no or one scroll bar displayed to access all content in DOM or Modal

-## Roadmap
-- Support Simple UX Contract Pattern
+- Support Simple UX API Pattern
-  - All UI elements need to be dynamic via Javascript CRUD
+  - All UI elements are dynamic via Javascript CRUD

-### Dev Demo
-- Top menu and crumbs using Simple HTML
-- One or two split divs
-- Each div can contain one or more:
-  - Div with HTML
-  - Div with 2D Canvas
-  - Div with 3D Canvas
-- Tab supported across all interactive elements displayed in DOM, includng canvases